-- A description of the school district's Violence Prevention Program and Safety Plan. - Say Something anonymous reporting program - GoGuardian: Safe Digital Learning for Schools reporting system - Formalized threat assessment process - Information on how to report incidents of violence including threats and verbal abuse. - How to recognize and respond to school security hazards. - Review of measures implemented to prevent school violence such as use of security equipment and safety procedures and how to diffuse hostile situations. - How to summon assistance in the event of an emergency. - Special procedures for bomb threats, hostage-taking, intrusions and kidnapping. - Post-incident procedures including medical follow-up and the availability of counseling and referral. - Student training will include post-drill or actual event review by classroom teachers.
+- A description of the school district's Violence Prevention Program and Safety Plan. - A description of the roles and responsibilities of the Building-Level Emergency Response Planning Team. - The building level Incident Command System including the roles and responsibilities of designated staff. - The Building-Level Emergency Response Plan procedures for implementing the following emergency response terms: shelter/shelter-in-place; hold/hold-in-place; evacuate/evacuation; secure lockout and lockdown. - Procedures for conducting drills as noted in the section above on Training, Drills, and Exercises. - District and building policies, procedures, and programs related to safety including those which include components on violence prevention and mental health also noted above. - Information on how to report incidents of violence including threats and verbal abuse. - How to recognize and respond to school security hazards. - Review of measures implemented to prevent school violence such as use of security equipment and safety procedures and how to diffuse hostile situations. - How to summon assistance in the event of an emergency. - Special procedures for bomb threats, hostage-taking, intrusions and kidnapping. - Post-incident procedures including medical follow-up and the availability of counseling and referral. - Student training will include post-drill or actual event review by classroom teachers.